laverdet/isolated-vm/README.md

 	`inspector-example.js` in this repository for an example of how to use this.
 	* `snapshot` *[ExternalCopy[ArrayBuffer]]* - This is an optional snapshot created from `createSnapshot` which will be used to initialize the heap of this isolate.
+  * `onCatastrophicError` *[function]* - Callback to be invoked when a *very bad* error occurs.
+If this is invoked it means that v8 has lost all control over the isolate, and all resources in use are totally unrecoverable.
+If you receive this error you should log the error, stop serving requests, finish outstanding work, and end the process by calling `process.abort()`.

 ##### `ivm.Isolate.createSnapshot(scripts, warmup_script)`
 * `scripts` *[array]*